 The demand for technical training is rising, but so are the costs.
-The average total cost of completing a two-year training program at Perry is over \$24,000 and approximately 83% of our students apply for some form of financial aid.
+The average total cost of completing a two-year training program at Perry is more than \$25,000 and approximately 85% of our students receive some form of financial aid.
 While some students qualify for state and federal assistance, Perry receives no direct funding from government agencies or from community campaigns such as United Way.